 Don't Stand So Close To Me

-Young teacher, the subject
+Young teacher: the subject of schoolgirl fantasy

 She wants him so badly

 Book marking – she's so close now